 ABN Amro was founded in 1999 and is currently the 3rd largest bank in the Netherlands.
 ABN Amro is a used by most expats because they offer most of their information in English.
 It is possible to open a bank account at ABN Amro in the Netherlands as a non-resident.
 The accounts for people who are not planning to become a resident are highly regulated and limited to citizens of certain countries.
 When you want to apply for this bank be sure that you have your passport or either an employment contract or certificate of registration from your school.
 This is mandatory (you will need this for applying at all banks).
 ABN Amro offers very interesting interest rates and clear contracts to non-Dutch speakers and is therefore very popular among expats.
 The main advantages of ABN AMRO for expats are that they offer free online and mobile banking in English and they offer personal adviser for all your banking needs.
 If you have any troubles you can easily call their customer service – they speak excellent English.
 ABN Amro currently offers great deals for students and expats.
 Be sure to have a look on their website if you are looking for a reliable Dutch bank.

 ING is one of the biggest banks in the Netherlands and is used by a lot of Dutch people.
-The only disadvantage is that they don’t have that many pages in English.
-However, they offer a really easy understandable online banking system.
+ING currently has branches all over the world and you can open a Dutch account from abroad since they have branches in many countries.
+To open your account at ING you will need the following: your passport and official proof of address.
+The website from ING is not in English unlike ABN Amro.
+However, they offer an easy understandable online banking system.
 The people at the ING branch in Amsterdam talk English relatively well, so if you want to ensure yourself of the trustworthiness of this bank, just drop by at one of their branches in Amsterdam.